My Weird School: Supplementary books and media

 Disappointed by the writing skills of the fans who write him letters, Gutman created a spinoff book in 2013, My Weird Writing Tips, to teach readers how to write.

 Audiobook versions of My Weird School have been bundled together with books 1-4 released together.

 During lockdowns associated with COVID-19, Gutman has hosted a "My Weird Read-A-Loud" series.
 Gutman has also read online from the My Weird School series for #OperationStoryTime on Instagram, Facebook and YouTube.

-Running Gags

-The series has been known for all its frequent running gags.